yazanabuashour/finch/README.md

 ## Todo

-[ ] Trends monthly trends hover is a white box, needs to be grayish [ ] Auto backup db
+[ ] Auto backup db
+[ ] Ability to see trends/breakdown for any past month